 But if you simply blast off your entire bankroll into the DK Milly Maker each week, it’s going to be difficult to sustain that roll.

-And I get it, I know that everyone wants to take $20 and turn it into $1 million.
-Some people are perfectly fine with having a negative expectation through the season, exclusively playing the extreme top-heavy massive-field tournaments.
-And quite frankly there’s nothing wrong with that.
+And I get it — I know that everyone wants to take $20 and turn it into $1 million.
+Some people are perfectly fine with having a negative expectation throughout the season, exclusively playing the extremely top-heavy, massive-field tournaments.
+And quite frankly, there’s nothing wrong with that.
 Again, most people should be playing for fun.

 As you’ll see below, focusing on smaller fields, 20-max entries or smaller, and being rake-conscious must be the priority.